 Personal Study Program

-Men and women are strongly encouraged - and expected - to seek the Lord on their own time, including scripture study, prayer, meditation, and reading faith-promoting books.
+Men are strongly encouraged - and expected - to seek the Lord on their own time, including scripture study, prayer, meditation, and reading faith-promoting books.
 After all, a personal relationship with God the Father is not merely a nine-to-five thing, it's a 24/7/365 lifestyle.

 Every person enrolled in the program attends a regularly scheduled weekly counseling session with one of the seven Genesis-trained counselors on staff.

 All enrollees are given work assignments, whether working in the kitchen, as an inside janitor, Contact Office desk man or dorm worker.
 They work six days a week, with one regularly scheduled day off each week.
 Research has shown that having a meaningful job is key part of the recovery process.

 Rarely do we have a room open when a new person joins the Program, so new enrollees are assigned bunks in the Dorm.
 As rooms become available, they are moved into semi-private rooms with roommates.
 In either case, the Program housing area has separate bathroom facilities and a Day Room, which features a spiritual library, for the use of all men in the Program.

 Breakfast, lunch, and dinner are served every day for those in the Program.
 Well-rounded, nutritious meals allow the men to concentrate on why they're here instead of where their next meal is coming from.